onyekachi11/Verxio-ICP-Zero-To-dApp/README.md

 ## Next Steps: Evolving for You

-- **Smart Contracts:** Verxio's ecosystem smart contracts are ready, with ongoing development focusing on the Verxio DAO frontend.
+- **Smart Contracts:** Verxio's ecosystem smart contracts are ready, with ongoing development focusing on the Verxio DAO front end.
+- **Verxio Feed** Integrating a socialFi feature that turns Verxio an all-in-one social network for crypto talents.
 - **Community Involvement:** Verxio DAO will soon enable users to submit proposals, share ideas, and vote on community initiatives.
 - **Skill Enhancement:** Verxio Learn empowers users to enhance their skills, positioning them for lucrative opportunities.
 - **Integration Ahead:** Plans include integrating Juno DAO and Juno Payment, streamlining talent payments within the Verxio ecosystem.